 Step 2 – Now that you have found it, you must have noticed a very small sized button.
 Use a toothpick or a pen to press it and hold it down for about 15 seconds.

 Step 3 – Having executed the second step successfully, you will notice your router’s light blink and your router will restart itself.
-This indicates that the settings of your have been restored to factory default.
+This indicates that the settings of your have restored to factory default.

-Troubleshooting an Unresponsive Router
+Troubleshooting An Unresponsive Router

 Sometimes it just so happens that your router becomes unresponsive to the commands of your system and hangs up whenever you input a request or command.
 So, we have certain simple steps again for you to follow in order to troubleshoot your router.